-B. Verwaltungsrat B. Board of Directors Anzahl der Verwaltungsräte Artikel 22 Der Verwaltungsrat besteht aus mindestens zwei und höchstens 1411 Mitgliedern.
+B. Verwaltungsrat B. Board of Directors Anzahl der Verwaltungsräte Artikel 22 Der Verwaltungsrat besteht aus mindestens zwei und höchstens 14 11 Mitgliedern.
 Vorbehalten bleibt Artikel 38 dieser Statuten.
 Number of Directors Article 22 The Board of Directors shall consist of no less than two and no more than 1411 members.
-Article 38 of these Articles of Association remains reserved. Übergangsrechtliche Ausnahme zu Artikel 22 dieser Statuten betreffend die Höchstzahl der Mitglieder des Verwaltungsrates Artikel 38 1 Bis zum Abschluss der ordentlichen Generalversammlung 2015 kann die Höchstzahl der Mitglieder des Verwaltungsrates gemäss Artikel 22 dieser Statuten aufgrund der Wahl eines neuen Mitglieds des Verwaltungsrates an der ausserordentlichen Generalversammlung vom 22.
+Article 38 of these Articles of Association remains reserved. Übergangsrechtliche Ausnahme zu Artikel 22 dieser Statuten betreffend die Höchstzahl der Mitglieder des Verwaltungsrates 1 Artikel 38 Bis zum Abschluss der ordentlichen Generalversammlung 2015 kann die Höchstzahl der Mitglieder des Verwaltungsrates gemäss Artikel 22 dieser Statuten aufgrund der Wahl eines neuen Mitglieds des Verwaltungsrates an der ausserordentlichen Generalversammlung vom 22.
 September 2014 und des Verbleibs im Amt dieses neuen Mitglieds des Verwaltungsrates und der 11 an der ordentlichen Generalversammlung 2014 gewählten Mitglieder des Verwaltungsrates vorübergehend überschritten werden und 12 betragen.
-1 Article 38 Until completion of the 2015 Annual General Meeting the maximum number of the members of the Board of Directors pursuant to Article 22 of these Articles of Association may be temporarily exceeded as a result of the election of one new member of the Board of Directors at the Extraordinary General Meeting of Shareholders of September 22, 2014 and the continuance in office of this new member of the Board of Directors and the 11 members of the Board of Directors elected at the 2014 Annual General Meeting and amount to 12.
-2 Jede Änderung dieses Artikels 38 untersteht den gleichen Präsenz- und Mehrheitsquoren wie eine Änderung von Artikel 22.
-2 Any amendment to this Article 38 shall be subject to the same presence quorum and voting majority requirements as an amendment to Article 22.
+Transitory exception to the maximum number of the members of the Board of Directors pursuant to Article 22 of the Articles of Association Ţ Article 38 Until completion of the 2015 Annual General Meeting the maximum number of the members of the Board of Directors pursuant to Article 22 of these Articles of Association may be temporarily exceeded as a result of the election of one new member of the Board of Directors at the Extraordinary General Meeting of Shareholders of September 22, 2014 and the continuance in office of this new member of the Board of Directors and the 11 members of the Board of Directors elected at the 2014 Annual General Meeting and amount to 12.
+2 Jede Änderung dieses Artikels 38 untersteht den gleichen Beschluss- und Mehrheitsquoren wie eine Änderung von Artikel 22.
+2 Any amendment to this Article 38 shall be subject to the same voting majority and presence quorum requirements as an amendment to Article 22.
+P-59